In the Flesh?/In the Flesh: Film version

 The beginning of the film shows Pink sitting in a locked hotel room.
 A housekeeper knocks repeatedly, then uses her keys to let herself in.
 While this happens, Pink's mind flashes back to a concert, in which a massive crowd of eager concertgoers manages to break down a chained door to the concert venue and rush inside, trampling each other in the process.
 The film shows quick cuts of rioting fans and a violent police response, interspersed with scenes of soldiers being bombed in the fields of war.
-A German Ju 87 Stuka bombs a bunker, in which Pink's father is killed.
+A Nazi German Ju 87 Stuka bombs a bunker, in which Pink's father is killed.

 The song is performed by Pink (Bob Geldof) in his dictator garb, with the set decorated like a Nazi rally, an insignia of two crossed hammers replacing the swastika.
 Geldof recorded his own vocals over the original Pink Floyd music track, replacing Waters' vocals.

 The film version also uses a mix in which the song's intro was longer, with the E minor power chord riff, and a short David Gilmour solo, repeating twice.
-This was edited out of the record due to time constraints, but the song has been performed at full length in most live performances.
+This was edited out of the record due to time constraints, however this full length intro has been included in every live performance, except for a heavily abridged instrumental version performed by Waters at the Live Earth concert in 2007.

-Later in the film, the reprise is used in a similar way as in the album, picking up shortly after Pink's transformation into the Dictator.
-The song is one of the most radically changed among movie versions, having been converted to an orchestral piece.
-The Dictator questions the loyalty of the fans, while setting his dogs against the "queers" and "coons" he singles out.
+Later in the film, the reprise is used in a similar way as in the album, picking up shortly after Pink's transformation into a dictator.
+The song is one of the most radically changed among film versions, having been converted to an orchestral piece.
+The dictator questions the loyalty of the fans, while setting his dogs against the "queers" and "coons" he singles out.
 As the song ends, the crowd's chant of "Pink Floyd!" is replaced with "Hammer", invoking the film motif of hammers.
 In addition, both Pink and the crowd display the "Hammer" salute, arms crossed in front of the chest at the wrists like a pair of crossed hammers.
 In addition, the "Crossed Hammer" logo can be seen everywhere.
 The song immediately segues into "Run Like Hell".